GonzalezBiodiversityLab/st-lawrence-connectivity/README.md

 # a254
-Scripts associated with a254 - Plaine d'Ottawa Connectivity Analysis
+Scripts associated with the project "A connectivity analysis of forested ecosystems in the St. Lawrence Lowlands of Quebec, Canada"

 Descriptions of the methodology are available in [English](https://quebio.ca/en/connectivity_report) and [French](https://quebio.ca/fr/rapport_connectivite).<br />